Long Haired Akita: 10 Interesting Facts You Should Know

 akita inu puppies

 It is not easy to tell if an Akita puppy has long hair if the dog is too young due all Akita puppies typically appear like plump fluff balls.
 However, experienced breeders can tell if a puppy has long hair at 8 to 10 weeks of age.
+In addition, breeders who perform genetic testing on Akita parents should know if their children will get long coat puppies or not.

 Because long haired Akitas are rare and not bred as much as short haired dogs, you will find breeders advertising them for a higher price than standard dogs.

 Before getting a long coat Akita puppy, you should prepare your wallet for the recurring expenses apart from the initial cost of an Akita puppy.
+Initial costs include pet insurance, vaccinations, vet visits, and needs such as a leash, bed, bowl, grooming tools, dog food, and toys.
+Recurring expenses to consider weekly or monthly are food, treats, vet checkups, and grooming.

-Is the long haired Akita the right dog for you?
+Is the long-haired Akita the right dog for you?

 akita inu hair